OpenVisualCloud/Media-Transport-Library/app/sample/msvc/README.md

 ### 2.1 Prepare latest .lib file

-* Build IMTL library in MSYS2, see [WIN build guide](../../../doc/build_WIN.md), also need to add MSYS2 binary PATH to system environment variables.
+* Build MTL library in MSYS2, see [WIN build guide](../../../doc/build_WIN.md), also need to add MSYS2 binary PATH to system environment variables.

 * After build, in the build folder, you will get `libmtl.def` file.